FIWARE/tutorials.XACML-Access-Rules/README.md

 ## Requesting Policy Decisions

-For the purpose of this tutorial, **Authzforce** has been supplied with the same basic rules as used in the Securing Access tutorial:
+For the purpose of this tutorial, **Authzforce** has been just been supplied with a simple set of basic role-based rules in a similar fashion to the level 2 authorization example found in the previous Securing Access tutorial:

-*  The unlock door command can only be sent by Security staff.
+* The unlock door command can only be sent by **Security** staff.

-sending the ring bell command
-access to the price-change area access to the order-stock area
+* Access to the price-change and order-stock areas are only available to **Managers**
+* People with either the **Manager** or **Security** role can ring the bell
+* Both **Manager** or **Security** can access and interact with the store data

+The only difference is that access to all store entities is now restricted to users with an assigned role rather than being based on level 1 authentication access.

 To request a decision from Authzforce, a structured request containing all relevant information must be sent to the  `domains/{domain-id}/pdp` endpoint.
 In this case, the Body of the request includes information such as the roles that